Kanchana 3

-Kanchana 3 (also known as Muni 4:Kanchana 3) is a 2019 Indian Tamil-language action comedy horror film co-produced, written and directed by Raghava Lawrence.
+Kanchana 3 (also known as Muni 4: Kanchana 3) is a 2019 Indian Tamil-language action comedy horror film co-produced, written and directed by Raghava Lawrence.
 Produced by Sun Pictures and Raghavendra Productions, and distributed by Sun Pictures, it is the fourth instalment in the Kanchana film series and the third in the Kanchana film series following Kanchana 2 (2015).
 The film features Raghava Lawrence in dual roles, Oviya, Vedhika, Nikki Tamboli, Ri Djavi Alexandra, Kovai Sarala, Soori, Tarun Arora, and Kabir Duhan Singh.
-In the film, a young man who gets easily scared is possessed by a ghost that is seeking revenge.
+In the film, a young man who gets easily scared is possessed by a ghost that is seeking revenge against a prominent minister.

 The film began production during October 2018 and released on 19 April 2019.
 Later, the film was dubbed in Hindi as K3: Kaali Ka Karishma.
+The fifth installment in this series, Kanchana 4 written and directed by Raghava, and stars Pooja Hegde and Nora Fatehi in the lead roles is in production.